Dipanshu-Singh-Dev/Wise_Words/README.md

 - With a getServerSideProps function identical to the function for the _Post Page_ we get the data first.
 - The data received with getServerSideProps is provided as default values to the input fields.
 - On Submitting a Patch request is made instead of a Post request.

-_5. Delete Button:_
-If the user is either logged in as admin or the author of the post they see delete button on the post page and on clicking it they can delete the post from the database.

 _6. Login:_
 Login page is a simple form to log the user in and provide them role in redux store of either an _Author_ or an _admin_.